-In May 1997, the buyers responded to an advertisement for the sale of a duplex and arranged to see the property.
-The buyers inspected the property on several occasions and observed that the property consisted of two units.
-The buyers informed the sellers that they intended to rent both units and to operate the property as a two-family dwelling.
-The sellers had rented both units in the past and at trial acknowledged that when they first purchased the house, it had been divided into two units in which two separate families resided.
+In May 1997, the buyers responded to an advertisement for the sale of a triplex and arranged to see the property.
+The buyers inspected the property on several occasions and observed that the property consisted of three units.
+The buyers informed the sellers that they intended to rent all three units and to operate the property as a three-family dwelling.
+The sellers had rented all three units in the past and at trial acknowledged that when they first purchased the house, it had been divided into three units in which three separate families resided.

-The buyers decided to purchase the house, and the initial purchase agreement executed by the parties described the property as a "duplex house."
-The buyers subsequently applied for a building permit to make improvements to the property and were informed by the city building and safety department that the property could not be used as a duplex or two-family dwelling because the lot was not sufficiently wide to comply with the municipal code.
-The buyers then sought rescission of the purchase agreement, claiming that the sellers had fraudulently misrepresented to them that the property could be rented as a duplex.
+The buyers decided to purchase the house, and the initial purchase agreement executed by the parties described the property as a "triplex house."
+The buyers subsequently applied for a building permit to make improvements to the property and were informed by the city building and safety department that the property could not be used as a triplex or three-family dwelling because the lot was not sufficiently wide to comply with the municipal code.
+The buyers then sought rescission of the purchase agreement, claiming that the sellers had fraudulently misrepresented to them that the property could be rented as a triplex.